 A family of four moves away from their gorgeous farm in eastern Pennsylvania, and into a home located near the historic city of Bethlehem, also known as The Christmas City.
 While he wants a move-in ready home with little to no projects, she's looking for something they can customize and make their own.

 Brett and Travis are relocating from Chicago to LaCrosse, Wisconsin, for work and are hoping to find at least a 3-bedroom, 2-bath home under their $300,000 budget.
 But one would like an older house with lots of character to renovate themselves, while the other wants something completely updated and modern.

-A family in Holly, Michigan, need to find a house that has space for their kids, but they're torn about what kind of property to buy.
+A family in Holly, Michigan, needs to find a house with more space for their kids, but they're torn about what kind of property to buy.
 Do they want a house with lots of acres for their family to roam and play, or do they want a home on the water to enjoy more days on the family's boat?

 Thursdays at 9|8c